 I send these pictures to commemorate her death, and to honor her life.

-On this anniversary, I invite each of you who knew her — as well as those being introduced to her — to take a moment to think about and honor Annabelle in your own unique and personal way.
+On this anniversary and, indeed, throughout the day any day as an example and source of inspiration, I invite each of you who knew her — as well as those being here introduced — to take a moment to think about and honor Annabelle in your own unique and personal way.

 Jonathan : )

 Thank you for your time and attention.
 I value and will respond to your feedback (you may leave comments by clicking the little cartoon bubble to the left below, or by emailing me directly, here.)
 I learn from what you offer.